thevenus/fedora-setup/README.md

 - PackageLists  -  contains lists of DNF and Flatpak packages to install

 # usage
-$ means command does not require root access. # means command will require root access, so run these commands with 'sudo'
+> Note: $ means command does not require root access. # means command will require root access, so run these commands with 'sudo'
 ```
 $ git clone https://github.com/thevenus/fedora-setup.git
 ```